bytejutsu/report/part_2_fundamentals_of_web_apps/chapter_6_real_time_protocols_and_techniques/1_websocket_server.md

 A WebSocket server can either be a standalone process running on the same operating system as the web server (like the Laravel Websockets package) or it could be a separate service running elsewhere (like Pusher).
 The WebSocket server's role is to manage these long-lived WebSocket connections, handling incoming messages and broadcasting messages to clients.

+The following is a diagram of the WebSocket Server running as process in the same OS as the Web Server:

 ```mermaid
 graph TB
   subgraph OS1["OS"]